 Water transport in the UAE

-There are no commercial services run between the Emirates, however, there are some private charter tours that can take you between Dubai and Abu Dhabi, this not only gets you from point A to B but a spectacular journey along the way as you take in the views along the UAE’s Gulf Coast.
+There are no commercial airline services that run between the Emirates.
+However, there are some private charter tours that can take you between Dubai and Abu Dhabi; this not only gets you from point A to B but a spectacular journey along the way as you take in the views along the UAE’s Gulf Coast.

-We hope this guide to UAE transport helps you set your sites beyond just Dubai and explore the 7 Emirates of the UAE with confidence.
+We hope this guide to UAE transport helps you set your sites beyond just Dubai and confidently explore the 7 Emirates of the UAE.

 Before you go… More important things you should know when planning a trip to Dubai